Skip to main content

 Common practice for relational data modeling involves normalization: the idea of splitting up data into multiple tables such that data redundancy is reduced or eliminated.
 For example, in a "sales" table, best-practices relational modeling calls for a "product id" column that is a foreign key into a separate "products" table, which in turn has "product id", "product name", and "product category" columns.
 This prevents the product name and category from needing to be repeated on different rows in the "sales" table that refer to the same product.

 In Druid, on the other hand, it is common to use totally flat datasources that do not require joins at query time.
 In the example of the "sales" table, in Druid it would be typical to store "productid", "product_name", and "product_category" as dimensions directly in a Druid "sales" datasource, without using a separate "products" table.
 Totally flat schemas substantially increase performance, since the need for joins is eliminated at query time.
-As an an added speed boost, this also allows Druid's query layer to operate directly on compressed dictionary-encoded data.
+As an added speed boost, this also allows Druid's query layer to operate directly on compressed dictionary-encoded data.
 Perhaps counter-intuitively, this does _not substantially increase storage footprint relative to normalized schemas, since Druid uses dictionary encoding to effectively store just a single integer per row for string columns.

 If necessary, Druid datasources can be partially normalized through the use of lookups, which are the rough equivalent of dimension tables in a relational database.
 At query time, you would use Druid's SQL LOOKUP function, or native lookup extraction functions, instead of using the JOIN keyword like you would in a relational database.
 Since lookup tables impose an increase in memory footprint and incur more computational overhead at query time, it is only recommended to do this if you need the ability to update a lookup table and have the changes reflected immediately for already-ingested rows in your main table.